 New Horizons Integrative Medicine staff will see Medicaid patients, but we do not bill Medicaid nor are our providers registered in any Medicaid systems, which may impact the coverage of prescription medications for Medicaid patients.

-Due to the fact that there are a large number of patients in need of evaluation for tick-borne illness, incoming new patients frequently have long wait times before their appointment date comes around (in some cases there is a many month wait time for the first available new patient appointment).
-At times, the practice does put a pause on accepting new patients for that reason.
+Due to the volume of patients in need of evaluation for tick-borne illness, new patients may have a many month wait time for the first available new patient appointments.
+At times, the practice does put a pause on accepting new patients for this reason.
 We do our best to see as many patients as we can, but please understand that we simply cannot accommodate all who inquire.
 We operate on a first come, first served basis when scheduling.
 Patient visits are by appointment only.
 To inquire about our scheduling status, please contact our reception (317-708-3708) to schedule all appointments.
+Also, at times, scheduling updates can be found are our Recent News page.